This article may contain affiliate links. We get paid a small commission from your purchases. More Affiliate Policy

 When you open your bin, you may find it covered with white fungi spores (mycelia).
 This is an excellent sign that your fermented matter is healthy.

 Mix the content in with the soil and use the mix to fill your furrow two-thirds full.
 Use the remaining ground to cover the mixed compost-to-be in the trench.
-The covered trench may stand proud, like a mound, but that is fine.
+The covered trench may stand proud like a mound, but that is fine.

 Bokashi Indoor Composting

-If you live in an environment where you do not have access to your own soil, this is a great solution.
+If you live in an environment where you do not have access to your soil, this is a great solution.
 We all have kitchen leftovers that can be transformed into valuable resources no matter where we live.

 Ingredients and Tools Needed for Indoor Bokashi Compost